karlkeefer/pngr/README.md

 2) Visit https://localhost (and approve the self-signed cert)
 3) Make changes to either golang or react code, and enjoy hot-reload goodness!

-## Production Builds
+## Deploying to Production
 *Warning: this code is pre-alpha quality!
 Run in production at your own risk*

-- Generate a production container with `sudo docker build .`
-- You will need to setup nginx in production for SSL termination and port forwarding to `:5000` look at `nginx/nginx.prod.conf` for ideas on how to do this.
+This part is only sketched out, as everyone's production deployment will look different:
+- **P** Consider running an actual postgres instance.
+The thought of running a production database in docker makes me sweat.
+- **N** Look at `nginx/nginx.prod.conf` for ideas on what a production configuration might look like.
+- **GR** Use `Dockerfile.prod` from `golang` and `react` project dirs to get production containers

 ---